b3ncr0w/react-fast-context-store/example/README.md

 - open terminal in the directory with example project
 - `npm link react-fast-context-store`

+or

+- add in the package.json dependecies
+- `"react-fast-context-store": "link:.."`
+- reinstall packages
+- `yarn` / `npm install`

 For production:

 - open terminal in the main directory of your project